25 Tips To Reduce Digital Distractions And Improve Your Focus

 Google and Facebook both have chat features that activate when you log into your account, unless you have them set to be signed off by default.
 As you’re easily distracted, that’s exactly how you’ll want to have them set.
 It’s bad enough you’re on Facebook in the first place; the last thing you need is to get sucked into a lengthy conversation with a friend.

 The Pocket app (formerly known as Read It Later) is a great way to come back to distracting articles and videos on your devices when you have more time.
-Nicknamed “the DVR of the web,” it lets you save links straight from Twitter, Pulse, and elsewhere on all the most popular devices.
+Nicknamed ‘the DVR of the web,’ it lets you save links on all the most popular devices.

-One of the worst annoyances of using a PC is the update notifications that pop up.
-Choosing to install updates on the spot can be a ticket to lots of wasted time unpacking, installing, and rebooting.
+One example?
+On Windows PCs, choosing to install updates on the spot can be a ticket to lots of wasted time unpacking, installing, and rebooting.
 Instead, use the steps listed here to restrict updates to installing only when you shut down your computer.
-Your smartphone and wearables like Android and Apple Watches offer the same distractions.
-Mute them when working.
+Your smartphone and wearables like Android and Apple Watches are more obvious examples of digital distractions.
+Mute them to improve your focus.

 If you know your favorite time-killing websites, you’ll be better able to monitor yourself.
 There are even apps and browser extensions that can keep you from checking certain sites during certain times if you can’t help yourself.

 The chances you’ll give into distraction increase the longer you go without a break.
-Using an app like Time Out, you’ll get subtle reminders to get up, stretch your legs, and get a sweet dose of Facebook every 60-90 minutes.
+Using an app like Time Out, you’ll get subtle reminders to get up, stretch your legs, and get a dose of social or news every 90 minutes.

 If all else fails, flip the slider on your Wi-Fi to off or unplug the Ethernet cable, turn off your phone, lock the door, and close the window.
-If you’re still finding yourself distracted, it may be time to consider a lobotomy. 🙂
+If you’re still finding yourself distracted, you may need a digital detox.

 This is a cross-post from onlinecollege.org